radacovsky/ngrx-store-idb/README.md

 * `success: boolean`: indicates if synchronisation was successful.
 Falsy value means that data wasn't written.

 * `action: Action`: holds the action that triggered the synchronisation.
 You could use this to wait for synchronisation after some user action e.g. wait until store is synchronised after logout to close the page.

+#### `onLockAcquired(): Observable<boolean>`

+Subscribe to observable returned by this method to receive information whether current instance was able to acquire lock.
+If the value returned is true then current instance of application is the one that will sync its state to IndexedDB.
+False means that some other instance is already running.

+#### `canConcurrentlySync(): boolean`

+Retuns true is current instance has lock or if the concurrency configuration allows concurrent instances to update IndexedDB (`concurrency.allowed = true`).

 ### Usage